inspec/inspec-aws/docs/resources/aws_waf_byte_match_sets.md

 This resource does not expect any parameters.

-For additional information, see the [AWS documentation on AWS WAF ByteMatchSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-bytematchset.html).
+For additional information, see the [AWS documentation on the `AWS::WAF::ByteMatchSet` resource type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-waf-bytematchset.html).

 ## Properties